Which is the best Premium Economy transatlantic airline? British Airways, Virgin Atlantic, Delta, American Airlines, or Norwegian?

-Norwegian airlines beats British Airways, Virgin Atlantic, Delta and American Airlines Premium Economy seats with much, much better recline.
+Norwegian airlines beat British Airways, Virgin Atlantic, Delta, and American Airlines Premium Economy seats with much better recline.
 I rank each Premium Economy seat separately in my article about the top 10 best Premium Economy Airlines in the world.
 I have also outlined the cheapest transatlantic airlines flying to Europe.
-Norwegian is included in this list and as you can not fly to Europe for as little as $99, this is worth a read.
+Norwegian is included in this list, and as you can not fly to Europe for as little as $99 USD, this is worth a read.

-In terms of collecting loyalty points or miles for a free Premium Economy flight, Norwegian doesn’t do so well as you can’t collect Norwegian miles or upgrade vouchers with airline credit cards and supermarket shoping like you can on American Airlines, Delta, Virgin Atlantic or British Airways.
+In terms of collecting loyalty points or miles for a free Premium Economy flight, Norwegian doesn’t do so well as you can’t collect Norwegian miles or upgrade vouchers with airline credit cards and supermarket shopping like you can on American Airlines, Delta, Virgin Atlantic, or British Airways.

 I tend to fly British Airways World Traveller Plus because I collect Avios at Tesco or with the American Express Avios credit card.
-I particularly like the British Airways staff with the jolly British Airways pilots which keep you in the loop of any expected turbulence, the menu (three-course) with options from the business class menu served on china with linen napkins.
-Admittedly they don’t offer priority boarding, and the seats are a bit thin seats at 18.5″ with very average leg room, but British AIrways Premium Economy beats flying in their Economy.
+I particularly like the British Airways staff with the jolly British Airways pilots who keep you in the loop of any expected turbulence, the menu (three-course) with options from the business class menu served on china with linen napkins.
+Admittedly they don’t offer priority boarding, and the seats are a bit thin seats at 18.5″ with very average legroom, but British Airways Premium Economy beats flying in their Economy.

 The American carriers have just started to launch Premium Economy cabins and seats.
-American Airlines has already started selling AA Premium Economy seats on its Boeing 787-9 Dreamliners and you can currently pay or even get a free upgrade from Economy to Premium on American.
-AA’s new premium economy product will feature a leather seat with 38 inches of pitch, larger touchscreen monitors, noise-cancelling headphones, AC power outlets and USB ports.
-Passengers will benefit from an enhanced dining experience, with upgraded meal options and complimentary spirits, beer and wine.
+American Airlines has already started selling AA Premium Economy seats on its Boeing 787-9 Dreamliners, and you can currently pay or even get a free upgrade from Economy to Premium on American.
+AA’s new premium economy product will feature a leather seat with 38 inches of pitch, larger touchscreen monitors, noise-canceling headphones, AC power outlets, and USB ports.
+Passengers will benefit from an enhanced dining experience, with upgraded meal options and complimentary spirits, beer, and wine.
 On the ground, customers will also be able to check up to two bags free of charge and will be given priority boarding ahead of those seated in the main cabin.

-Delta Air Lines already offers Comfort Plus with extra leg room but will be launching a complete Premium Economy cabin called Delta Premium Select on long-haul International aircraft.
-Seats have 38 inches of pitch, up to 19 inches of width and up to seven inches of recline with adjustable leg rests and headrests.
+Delta Air Lines already offers Comfort Plus with extra legroom but will be launching a complete Premium Economy cabin called Delta Premium Select on long-haul International aircraft.
+Seats have 38 inches of pitch, up to 19 inches of width, and up to seven inches of recline with adjustable leg rests and headrests.
 Delta including a Westin Heavenly® In-Flight Blanket with a pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials.
 The food is a fresh, seasonal menu presented with Alessi service ware designed exclusively for Delta.
-Entertainment is on a 13.3-inch, high-resolution in-flight entertainment screen with noise-cancelling headphones and in-seat power ports.
-Passengers will also get Sky Priority service, which includes faster check-in, accelerated security, priority boarding and expedited baggage service will also be included.
+Entertainment is on a 13.3-inch, high-resolution in-flight entertainment screen with noise-canceling headphones and in-seat power ports.
+Passengers will also get Sky Priority service, which includes faster check-in, accelerated security, priority boarding, and expedited baggage service will also be included.

 United currently offers Economy Plus with a 37-inch seat pitch, five inches more than Economy, but this currently has no other advantages over the normal economy seats.